-The empirical analysis uses a newly constructed dataset of DiD articles published in six journals over 2000-2009: the American Economic Review, the Industrial and Labor Relations Review, the Journal of Labor Economics, the Journal of Political Economy, the Journal of Public Economics, and the Quarterly Journal of Economics.
+For the empirical analysis, I constructed a new dataset of DiD articles published in six journals over 2000-2009: the American Economic Review, the Industrial and Labor Relations Review, the Journal of Labor Economics, the Journal of Political Economy, the Journal of Public Economics, and the Quarterly Journal of Economics.
 These journals were chosen to match those analyzed in Bertrand et al. (2004) for the previous decade, 1990-2000.
 Following Currie et al. (2020), I identified DiD articles using a string-search algorithm.
-I collected data on the 'main' DiD estimate in each study, and excluded placebo tests and tests of alternative hypotheses.
-The 'main' estimate was chosen from the first DiD table in the paper.
-When there were multiple estimates, I chose the one emphasized in the discussion of the results or the abstract.
-When there were several specifications, I selected the one with full controls.
-For DiD articles that fit the inclusion criteria described below, I manually collected data on the estimated DiD treatment effect; the reported standard error; an indicator for whether a correction for serial correlation is implemented; an indicator for policy evaluations of the number of observations.
-I also obtained JEL classification codes from EconLit.
+I collected data on a single DiD estimate in each study, excluding placebo tests and tests of alternative hypotheses.
+The single DiD estimate was chosen as each paper's first full-control DiD specification.
+For DiD articles that fit the inclusion criteria described below, I manually collected data on the estimated DiD treatment effect; the reported standard error; an indicator for whether a correction for serial correlation is implemented; an indicator for policy evaluations15; and the number of observa-